beltz18/beltz18/README.md

 <br/>

 ## More about me...
-My mother tongue is Spanish but i speak English very well and doing the imposible to improve my Deutsch :D
+My mother tongue is Spanish but i speak English fluently

+Forever love to Spaghetti and Chocolate 😋
 <br />

 ## Coming soon...
-It's coming TIDV website, pages, portfolios, DynoDev with a lot of Courses and more...
-Don't lost the track we'll meet right there! 😄😄😄
+New courses in my YouTube Channel, Blog in my website and more! 😄😄😄
 <br />

 ##